Ria424/developers-animatesdk-docs/OutputPanel_object/OutputPanel.md

 #### Description

-Method; clears the contents of the Output panel.
+Method; Clears the contents of the Output panel.
 You can use this method in a batch processing application to clear a list of errors, or to save them incrementally by using this method with [OutputPanel.save()](../OutputPanel_object/OutputPanel1.md).

 #### Example